AMHembrough/Final-Projcet/README.md

 We practiced a lot of data preprocessing in the first two weeks of the final project using the EPA and World bank urbanization data.
 While our end product will not utilize the dataframes we collected during this stage of data exploration, it was a great way to refine and showcase some of the data cleaning processes we learned during our 24-week bootcamp.

-Specifically, we did the following data processing in our initial jupyter notebook (which was submitted with the first deliverable).
+Specifically, we did the following data processing in our initial Jupyter notebook (which was submitted with the first deliverable).
 -	Import data into a dataframe
 -	Clean the dataframe by dropping unnecessary columns
 -	Join dataframes together